nicolacanzonieri/txed/README.md

-# txed
+# TxEd

-TxEd is a text editor written in Python that doesn't require any external pip packages.
+TxEd is a lightweight text editor written in Python that does not rely on any external `pip` packages.

 ## Overview

-Born as a small university project, TxEd has grown into a functional and practical program.
+Originally created as a small university project, TxEd has since evolved into a functional and practical program.

-While not exhaustive in features, it serves its purpose effectively, making it ideal for devices that, for various reasons, are not compatible with 'pip' or some external libraries.
+Though it lacks some advanced features, TxEd fulfills its role effectively, making it an ideal choice for devices that, for various reasons, cannot use `pip` or external libraries.

-TxEd can be also included inside other softwares.
+Additionally, TxEd can be easily integrated into other software and extended with new features, thanks to its modular code design.

 ## Key Features

-- Implemented entirely in standard Python
+- Written entirely in standard Python
 - No external dependencies required
 - Compatible with UNIX-like operating systems and Windows
+- Easily upgradeable
 - Simple and intuitive interface

 ## System Requirements